-Northern Irish mezzo-soprano Dawn Burns is currently an artist on the NI Opera Studio Artist Programme.
-She is a former winner of the NI Opera Festival of Voice competition and a recipient of the BBC NI / ACNI Young Musicians’ Platform Award.
-Dawn trained at the Royal Welsh College of Music and Drama where she was supported by the Leverhulme Trust.
-She graduated with a Distinction from the MA Opera course, and studies with Suzanne Murphy and Kathryn Harries.
+Belfast-born mezzo-soprano Dawn Burns is former NI Opera Studio artist.
+She is a past winner of the NI Opera Festival of Voice competition (main and audience prize) and a recipient of the BBC NI / ACNI Young Musicians’ Platform Award.

-Dawn’s concert highlights include performances with the Ulster Orchestra, the BBC Proms and the National Chorus of Wales.
-Dawn’s radio appearances include BBC Radio 3 In Tune, BBC Radio Ulster Classical Connections and The Arts Show.
+Dawn’s concert highlights include performances with the Ulster Orchestra, BBC Proms and the National Chorus of Wales.
+Her radio appearances include BBC Radio 3 In Tune, BBC Radio Ulster Classical Connections and The Arts Show.